 The indicator analyte for cell performance at the site is uranium.
 This analyte was selected on the basis of its presence in tailings pore fluid, its relatively high mobility in groundwater, and its low concentration in upgradient (background) groundwater.
 The target concentration for uranium is 0.013 milligram per liter (mg/L).
-The basis for this value is the maximum observed concentration of uranium in background samples determined prior to long-term surveillance and maintenance.
-The UMTRCA maximum concentration limit that the U.S. Environmental Protection Agency established for uranium is 0.044 mg/L.
+The basis for this value is the maximum observed concentration of uranium in background samples determined before long-term surveillance and maintenance activities began.
+The maximum concentration limit for uranium that the U.S. Environmental Protection Agency established in Table 1 to Subpart A of 40 CFR 192 is 0.044 mg/L.